RF-NanoDetec/Peak-detect/README.md

 ## 📜 License

-© 2024 Lucjan & Silas.
-All rights reserved.
+© 2025 Dr. Lucjan Grzegorzewski All rights reserved.

 This software is proprietary and confidential.
 Unauthorized copying, transfer, or use in any medium is strictly prohibited without prior written consent.